clee46/closetX/README.md

 ```

-If the user already exists in the database, the server will respond with status 400 and the following message:
+If the user already exists in the database (i.e. the username or e-mail already exists), the server will respond with status 400 and the following message:

 ```js